top of page

 NetGalley is one of the best eBook Apps

-NetGalley is an amazing platform if you want to read upcoming releases before they officially hit the shelves.
+NetGalley is an amazing platform for reading upcoming releases before they officially hit the shelves.
 You get free early access in exchange for honest reviews — it's like being part of a secret book club.

 I borrowed two ARCs through NetGalley, and while I had to pause because life got busy (ugh, adulting), it’s something I’m super excited to return to when things settle down.
-If you love being in the know about new releases, give this one a try!
+If you love being in the know about new releases, try this one!

 Pros